ropensci/qualR/README.md

 to use other packages for data analysis, such as [openair](https://davidcarslaw.github.io/openair/).

-To download the information for Sao Paulo, you first need to have an account in [CETESB QUALAR system](https://qualar.cetesb.sp.gov.br/qualar/home.do).
+To download the information for São Paulo, you first need to have an account in [CETESB QUALAR system](https://qualar.cetesb.sp.gov.br/qualar/home.do).
 [Here](https://seguranca.cetesb.sp.gov.br/Home/CadastrarUsuario), you can sign up to CETESB QUALAR system.
 MonitorAr doesn't require an account.